TheGreymanShow/vertical-pod-autoscaler-operator/README.md

 ### How to check VPA changing the pod's metrics in Auto mode?

+### VPA Limitations
+1. It takes time VPA to be autoscaled which is not happen instantly and is costly in terms of time.
+VPA does not generate recommendations based on sudden increases in resource usage.
+Instead, it provides stable recommendations over a longer time period.
+For sudden increases, Horizontal Pod Autoscaler is a better option.
+2. Lack of configuration.
+There is not a lot of option that we can configure VPA promptly.
+It requires going over specs in detail to understand how it handles the upper and lower bound for example.
+We have to have flag for configuration options that we need to look at the status.
+3. Metrics are not being exported.
+It does not matter where we deployed the VPA, this is needs to be managed at the operator level.
+4. Vertical Pod autoscaling supports a maximum of 500 VerticalPodAutoscaler objects per cluster.
+5. Vertical Pod autoscaling is not yet ready for use with JVM-based workloads due to limited visibility into actual memory usage of the workload.
+6. Updating running pods is an experimental feature of VPA.
+Whenever VPA updates the pod resources the pod is recreated, which causes all running containers to be restarted.
+The pod may be recreated on a different node.
+7. VPA does not evict pods which are not run under a controller.
+For such pods Auto mode is currently equivalent to Initial.
+8. Vertical Pod Autoscaler should not be used with the Horizontal Pod Autoscaler (HPA) on CPU or memory at this moment.
+However, VPA can be used with HPA on custom and external metrics.
+9. The VPA admission controller is an admission webhook.
+If you add other admission webhooks to you cluster, it is important to analyze how they interact and whether they may conflict with each other.
+The order of admission controllers is defined by a flag on APIserver.
+10. VPA reacts to most out-of-memory events, but not in all situations.
+11. VPA performance has not been tested in large clusters.
+12. VPA recommendation might exceed available resources (e.g. Node size, available size, available quota) and cause pods to go pending.
+This can be partly addressed by using VPA together with Cluster Autoscaler.
+13. Multiple VPA resources matching the same pod have undefined behavior.

 ### Future Work
 1. Expose the VPA recommendations metrics using kube-state-metrics to query in PromQL.
 [Refer this](https://github.com/kubernetes/kube-state-metrics/blob/master/docs/verticalpodautoscaler-metrics.md).